Our History

 2024

-January: As part of our #ShutRikers campaign, we begin work on overhauling an obscure state watchdog agency with oversight and investigative powers over all prisons and jails in New York – the State Commission on Corrections.
+January: As part of our #ShutRikers campaign, we begin work on overhauling an obscure state watchdog agency with oversight and investigative powers over all prisons and jails in New York – the State Commission on Correction.

 2023